MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/README.md

 ## Building and analyzing the first-differenced series of the original data, plotting and correlogram

-To remove the trend and examine the properties of the residuals, the first-differenced series was builded
+To remove the trend and examine the properties of the residuals we have to build the first-differenced series

 ```r
 diff_data <- diff(msft_ts)